hash-im-table/portfolio/README.md

 # What is this portfolio?
-This WIP portfolio is just a place for me to showcase my experiments with Unity, Unreal and some 3D modelling work with Blender.
+This WIP portfolio is just a place for me to showcase my experiments with Unity, Unreal and Blender.
 The portfolio, is very much a WIP and will be updated regularly!

 ## Unity Engine Experiments